 So what does this mean for the dietary supplement industry?

-More than likely, proteins you have been purchasing have been spiked with melamine or some alkaloid with a high nitrogen content to fool conventional protein testing.
-The FDA has listed the following protein that melamine has been found in; Wheat, Soy, Rice.
-But, what about milk and whey proteins.
-Have you ever noticed how some companies can sell their whey so cheap when the rest of the industry is 50% higher.
-Hum, I wonder how they can do this?
+More than likely, the proteins you have been purchasing have been spiked with melamine or some alkaloid with a high nitrogen content to fool conventional protein testing.
+The FDA has listed the following proteins that melamine has been found in: Wheat, Soy, Rice.
+But what about milk and whey proteins?
+Have you ever noticed how some companies can sell their whey so cheaply, even though the rest of the industry is 50% higher?
+Hmm, I wonder how they can do this?

-What has All American Pharmaceutical done to guarantee their proteins are pure and natural?
+What has All American Pharmaceutical done to guarantee its proteins are pure and natural?

-Dr. Jeff Golini has put together a melamine screen using the BOM Cluster Analysis to guarantee that all proteins produced by All American Pharmaceutical can be labeled as melamine free.
-All American Pharmaceutical can guarantee there proteins are real and not spiked or cut.
+Dr. Jeff Golini has assembled a melamine screen using the BOM Cluster Analysis to ensure that all proteins produced by All American Pharmaceutical can be labeled melamine-free.
+All American Pharmaceutical can guarantee their proteins are real and not spiked or cut.
 Hey, we are producing at Pharmaceutical Grade, not feed or food grade.
 What about your other suppliers?